• Skip to primary navigation

 • If you don't have any leftover chicken or turkey on hand, you can easily make shredded chicken in the oven or Instant Pot using this Perfectly Cooked Shredded Chicken Recipe.

-• While carrots and peas aren't usually considered keto, once distributed throughout the entire recipe, they only add minimal carbs per serving but add tons of flavor!
+• While carrots and peas aren't usually considered low-carb, once distributed throughout the entire recipe, they only add minimal carbs per serving but add tons of flavor!
 However, feel free to reduce them or leave them out if you prefer.

 Nutrition